Minifixio/WewDashboard/README.md

 ### The backend app
 The backend is made using nodeJS and express.
 You can as well edit it and use the same `npm start postbuild` to copy outputs to `/out`.
 I used the TypeScript to develop the nodeJS app as well as live-reloading processes.

+### Developing tools
+You can use the scripts `dev.sh` to run run the backend in *pm2* and start the Angular dev environment to work on the frontend interface.

 <br>